mkellerman/minimal-mistakes/_posts/2018/2018-04-12-Death_to_psexec.md

 I'm sure there is tons of other ways to do this, or some scenarios that makes one solution better than others, and would love to hear about them!

 Msg me on Twitter!

+Update:
+2018-04-12: Reddit user <a href="https://www.reddit.com/r/PowerShell/comments/8bvhcr/blog_death_to_psexec_how_to_invoke_powershell_as/dxa42tr/">kusuriya</a> pointed to <a href="https://github.com/clymb3r/PowerShell/blob/master/Invoke-TokenManipulation/Invoke-TokenManipulation.ps1">Invoke-TokenManipulation</a> to impersonate another users Logon Token.